How do I get my car's damage assessed and repaired?

 Who will repair my car?

-For your convenience, after your car’s damage has been assessed, and if we authorise the repairs, we may appoint a repairer and manage the whole repair process on your behalf.
+After assessing your car's damage and authorising the repairs, we can appoint a repairer and manage the whole repair process on your behalf.

 Our network repairers use the latest equipment and methods and are required to carry out each repair to a high and safe standard.